 There are those who love trains, happily obsessed with railroads, trolleys, and subway systems.
-I am not one of them; my Underground series began instead as more of an arranged marriage..
-After 14 years of painting, I had become interested in taking watercolor "beyond pretty" and try alternative, impressionist techniques: thick paint, sprayed water, and layers of spatter.
+I am not one of them; my Underground series began instead as more of an arranged marriage.
+After 14 years of painting, I became interested in taking watercolor "beyond pretty" and trying alternative, impressionist techniques: thick paint, sprayed water, layers of spatter and scumble.
 Most of the non-traditional paintings I admired depicted bridges and cityscapes.
 What other subject, I wondered, could be equally urban, gritty, and massive?
 The answer lay beneath my feet.

 The more I observed the subway, the more I saw its juxtapositions and ironies.
 Each station was predictably uniform, yet unique; its size and scale were sprawling, yet claustrophobic.
 Riding the post-graffiti trains is the most mundane of daily activities, yet a packed or empty car can still spike the adrenaline.
 Few would call the subway pretty, but its miles of grimy pipes and rail, its sheer geometric functionality, began to reveal a kind of sullen beauty.

-It's doubtful that anyone is thinking about the NYC transit system when he quotes the phrase, "architecture is the art you can't avoid."
+It's doubtful that anyone has the NYC transit system in mind when he quotes the phrase "architecture is the art you can't avoid."
 The underground is a place urban dwellers hurry to leave, yet can't do without.
 Tens of thousands of riders swarm its landscape every rush hour, filling its tunnels, cars, platforms, and vertigo-inducing three-level stairwells; they become part of that underground architecture, providing a tide of evocative images.

 In the Underground series I simplify complex human and station architecture into ragged shapes of light and dark, illuminated by the fractured light of speeding trains.

 The series explores the rushed, off-balance feeling evoked by traveling in a confined subterranean space -- one that is simultaneously mundane yet vaguely menacing, at once over-bright and shadowy.

 The paintings are done in layers of thick transparent watercolor, and sometimes opaque gouache, on heavy, rough-textured, archival cotton Arches paper.